 We recognise that a single count only tells part of the picture; rough sleeping is a dynamic situation whereby people can spend long periods sleeping rough or on a sporadic basis.
 Government policy is a housing led response to homelessness and we are continuing to concentrate our efforts to eliminate rough sleeping through the provision of supported temporary accommodation, an assertive regional contact and outreach approach and the Dublin Housing First Demonstration Project.

 The Housing First Intake Team engage with all individuals that are sleeping rough.
+This service is operated by Peter McVerry Trust and Focus Ireland.
 The service will contact those rough sleeping, as often as possible with the specific goal of moving people into accommodation through the Dublin City Council Central Placement Service (CPS) and Assessment and Placement services across the Dublin region.
 Whilst in accommodation, staff will adopt a case management approach and engage with the person to identify supports that may need to be put in place.
 For more information please contact firstname.lastname@example.org

 The Housing First Intensive Case Management Team (ICM) addresses the needs of people who are entrenched rough sleepers in the Dublin Region.
 This project is the first of its kind here in Ireland and targets individuals who have been sleeping rough in Dublin for long periods.
 Please contact email@example.com for more information.